 EXAMINING CLAY ANIMATION MOVIES

+Compared to other types of animation, claymation movies are actually quite recent.
 The first feature-length film to be made out of cel animation, Snow White and the Seven Dwarfs, came out in 1937.
 It would take over 60 years for the first claymation movie, Chicken Run, to come out in 2000.
 However, the art form has a long, storied history that goes back much further than the new millennium.

-What is Claymation?
+What is claymation?

-Claymation is a form of stop-motion animation where each animated piece, including characters and backgrounds, is constructed out of a malleable substance, which is typically plasticine clay.
+Claymation is a form of stop-motion animation where each animated piece, including characters and some backgrounds, is constructed out of a malleable substance, which is typically plasticine clay.
 Each frame is recorded on film and then played back in quick succession to give the appearance of movement.

 The plasticine is generally wrapped around a wire skeleton, known as an armature.
 It’s arranged on a set where it’s moved one small portion at a time.
 To create the appearance of continuity, objects may remain lit and correctly placed at all times.

-Popular Claymation Cartoons
+Popular Claymation Movies: